BobbyShmurner/mod-uploader/README.md

 # Setup & Usage

 To use this action you'll need two things:
- - A "Publish" Workflow for your mod that builds and releases a QMod to GitHub
+ - A CLI Workflows that'll allow you to use this action.
+This should either be a "Publish" workflow, or a manual workflow that allows for specific inputs
  - A **Personal Access Token** that has access to the **repo** scope

 I won't be going over how to create a publish workflow, but if you'd like to see an example of one, you can check out [The publish script for Hot-Swappable Mods](https://github.com/BobbyShmurner/HotSwappableMods/blob/master/.github/workflows/publish.yml) **(NOTE: I'll be changing this to the mod downloader when it's released, as it'll be more up-to-date than HSM)**